jsbisht/aws-developer-associate/xtc.md

 ## Deployment

+An EC2 instance needs to have access to the Internet, via the Internet Gateway or a NAT Instance/Gateway in order to access S3.

 trace all calls that your Node.js application hosted in elastic beanstalk sends to external HTTP web APIs as well as SQL database queries
 Enable the X-Ray daemon by including the xray-daemon.config configuration file in the .ebextensions directory of your source code.